Dan Green

 How does a lien affect property ownership?

-Liens do not transfer property ownership, but impose a financial claim on the property.
+Liens do not transfer property ownership, but they impose a financial claim on the property.
 Liens must be paid off before the property can be sold or refinanced.

 Are there different types of liens?